BCDA-APS/bluesky_training/docs/source/instrument/guide.md

 ## Add Scaler(s)

-Often, an instrument will use a single scaler to collect pulse signals from various counting detectors aush as ionization chambers, photodiodes, and scintillation counters.
+Often, an instrument will use a single scaler to collect pulse signals from various counting detectors such as ionization chambers, photodiodes, and scintillation counters.
 These are coordinated by the EPICS [scaler](https://github.com/epics-modules/scaler) record.